 1. It is an Efficient Workout

 Research declares high-output, bodyweight exercises yield awesome fitness results in short durations.
-Since no equipment is involved, bodyweight workouts allow easy transition from one form of exercise to the next even with very little rest.
+Since no equipment is involved, bodyweight workouts allow an easy transition from one form of exercise to the next even with very little rest.

 At least 29 muscles comprise the trunk of your body, and not surprisingly, a lot of bodyweight movements may be used to move and engage them all.

-These exercises not only give you tightly packed abs, you will also relieve lower back pain and stress, gain better posture, and improve your overall performance.
+These exercises not only give you tightly packed abs, but you will also relieve lower back pain and stress, gain better posture, and improve your overall performance.

-4. It Can Be Enjoyed with Endless Variety
+4. It Can be Enjoyed with Endless Variety

 You can adapt bodyweight exercises in a variety of ways to the rewards and challenge high.
 If push-ups are difficult for you, then do them less stressfully from the knees.

 Or if you think they lack challenge, then try the inverted push-ups.
-You’ll find no other form of exercise that gives you wider alternative and freedom to change, adjust, perfect, and adapt.
+You’ll find no other form of exercise that gives you a wider alternative and freedom to change, adjust, perfect, and adapt.

-5. It can increase your flexibility
+5. It Can Increase your Flexibility

 Performing bodyweight exercises that cover a wide range of motion ensures the free movement of your joints.
-It also prevents certain exercise related injuries and improves your posture.
+It also prevents certain exercise-related injuries and improves your posture.
 Yoga is actually a favorite example for many of using bodyweight training to improve flexibility and strength.

-6. It’s free
+6. It’s Free

 Experts admit that the rising popularity of bodyweight training is largely due to its being without cost, meaning, it’s free.
-It is alway available.
+It is always available.
 This goes without saying that bodyweight training is available anytime and anywhere.

-7. You’ll see results
+7. You’ll See Results